ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/221316 Sanitary Waste and Vent Piping.md

 		1. Sand
    1. Natural particles of granular material which does not contain excessive amounts of clay, silt, or organic material, passing a 3/8-inch sieve.
 Sand found on the job site may be used if it is approved by the Architect.
-1. Piping Materials - Aboveground*   1.
-Sanitary Drain, Plumbing Vent and Storm Drain
+1. Piping Materials - Aboveground
+	1. Sanitary Drain, Plumbing Vent and Storm Drain
    1. Hubless, cast iron, soil pipe and cast iron fittings per ASTM A888.
 Provide standard duty coupling shields of 36 gage type 301/304 stainless steel, in conformance with ASTM C1277, and incorporating a neoprene gasket in accordance with ASTM C564, with sealing rings positioned under each stainless steel, worm gear clamp.
 Provide two clamps on pipe up to NPS 4 and four bands on piping NPS 5 through NPS 10.
    1. Hubless, cast iron soil pipe and cast iron fittings per ASTM A888.
 Provide medium duty, type 304 stainless steel, extra wide coupling shields, in conformance with ASTM C1173 and FM 1680, 3-inch wide through NPS 4 and 4-inch wide NPS 5 through NPS 10.
    1. Provide shields with type 304 stainless steel, 5/16-inch socket drive, worm gear drive, clamps, tightened to a minimum of 80 inch pounds according to the following schedule: